-The Holyoke Historical Commission works in cooperation with other municipal agencies to insure that the goals of historic preservation are considered in planning for future development of the community.
-The Commission also coordinates with other local groups whose interests involve history or historic preservation; The Commission also serves as the liaison between these groups on matters pertaining to historic preservation programs; and is mandated to be the local municipal "watchdog" for state and federal preservation agencies, alerting them to local preservation issues.
+The Holyoke Historical Commission works in cooperation with other municipal agencies to ensure that the goals of historic preservation are considered in planning for future development of the community.
+The Commission also coordinates with other local groups whose interests involve history or historic preservation.
+The Commission serves as the liaison between these groups on matters pertaining to historic preservation programs and is mandated to be the local municipal "watchdog" for state and federal preservation agencies, alerting them to local preservation issues.

 Chapter 40, Section 8D of Massachusetts General Laws identifies five responsibilities for all commissions established under this Chapter:

 - Conducting research on places of historical or architectural value

 - Cooperating with the State Archaeologist in conducting surveys and reporting on sites

 - Keeping accurate records of its actions and filing an annual report and

 - Maintaining a membership of not less than three or more than seven members, duly appointed by the Mayor and confirmed by the City Council.

 The Chapter also allows for the Commission to:

 - Prepare and distribute publications

 - Make recommendations to the Mayor, City Council, and Massachusetts Historical Commission